 And “We know that you, as one of our clients, and your financial-reporting requirements may be affected by this new standard” suggests that being one of the clients of “we” is the cause of being affected by the new standard.

-5 Responses to “What to Do When a Dangling Participle Defies Revision”
+5 thoughts on “What to Do When a Dangling Participle Defies Revision”

 We know this new standard may affect you–the client–and your financial-reporting requirements.